-- 1) ANS/RNG 505 Graduate Orientation (offered each fall term once a week for 1 hour).
-This is an optional but recommended course for new graduate students.
-It serves as an orientation to OSU and the Department of Animal and Rangeland Sciences, covering topics that include campus resources, departmental procedures, and academic support. - 2) ANS/RNG 507 Seminar (offered each winter term).
+ANS/RNG 607 Seminar (offered each winter term).
 This is a mandatory course that covers seminar presentation techniques and gives students an opportunity to give a seminar.
-M.S. students are required to take a seminar course twice.
-The first time taking this course, the student must register for ANS/RNG 507.
-The second time taking this course, the student may register for a seminar course in another department if desired and in agreement with their major professor.
+Ph.D. students are required to take a seminar course three times.
+The first time taking this course, the student must register for ANS/RNG 607.
+The second time taking this course, the student must take ANS/RNG 607 again and serve as a mentor to new students in the course.
+The third time taking this course, the student may register for a seminar course in another department if desired and in agreement with their major professor.
 This seminar course will be taught by different professors in the department on a rotating basis.